jhartnett13/juliaTutorial/loops_functions.md

 (https://docs.julialang.org/en/v1/manual/functions/)

+Function arguments in Julia are "pass-by-sharing", and the values are not copied when they are passed between functions.
+Any changes made to values of mutable data types will remain outside the function. (https://docs.julialang.org/en/v1/manual/functions/#Argument-Passing-Behavior)

 ### Return Statements

 By default, functions in Julia return the value of the last expression evalulated without a ```return``` statement being needed. ```return``` is not always needed for simple functions, so this is a useful feature in Julia.
 However, there are many other situations where someone may want to specify where to have a return statement or what to return.
 In these cases, all that is needed is the kewword ```return```. (https://docs.julialang.org/en/v1/manual/functions/#The-return-Keyword)